 During the program:

 Program Leaders will be monitoring the participants for symptoms of COVID-19 while they are at Braefoot.
 If someone is exhibiting symptoms of COVID-19 at a Braefoot program:

 If the person is in acute distress (urgent), then we’ll call 911 and follow their directions

-If the person is not in acute distress (semi-urgent or non-urgent), then we’ll follow isolation protocols, call parents/guardians, report the potential outbreak to health officials, and instigate a 14 day isolation protocol for all participants unless they can access reliable testing and be cleared by an appropriate medical professional.
+If the person is not in acute distress (semi-urgent or non-urgent), then we’ll follow isolation protocols, call parents/guardians, report the potential outbreak to health officials.
+We may take additional actions if instructed to do so by 811.

-It is not possible to strictly enforce a 2m physical distance between participants at all times in a summer camp setting.
+It is not possible to strictly enforce a 2m physical distance between participants at all times in a childcare setting.
 As such, our risk management for COVID-19 is based on a standard of reasonable risk rather than a standard of caution.

 It is important to note that respiratory, fecal-oral, and environmental transmission for a host of viral, bacterial, and protozoan infections are a normal aspect of risk management in any child care related program.
 Many of our existing protocols and practices such as hand washing, and surface cleaning are standard operating procedure.
 However, these protocols are being enhanced due to COVID-19.

 Leaders are required to wear masks at all times during the programs, and there are gloves available should any participant require first aid.
 Commonly touched surfaces (door handles, light switches, etc) will be sanitized twice a day.
-Other surfaces will be sanitized once a day.
-Each leader will have a container of hand sanitizer and will dispense it to the participants at regular intervals throughout the day.
+Other surfaces will be sanitized once a day and equipment will be sanitized after each game or activity.

 After the program:

 If someone develops COVID-19 symptoms or test positives for COVID-19 within 14 days of the end of your program, please:

 Contact Braefoot Office at 250-721-2244 or email@example.com as soon as possible so we can notify other group members.